Welcome to

 Nicole has worked in a variety of leadership roles over the ten years working for Animal Farm Foundation, and in more recent years, the National Canine Research Council.
 She started her career in animal welfare in 2013, in that time she established many programs that focus on strengthening the bond between people and pets, including tools that help shelters to drop breed labels.
 In her new role as Manager of Operations and Public Policy, Nicole oversees many projects for NCRC and AFF but her main focus is on insurance breed restrictions, BSL, and of course, seeing all dogs as individuals.
 Like most of us that work for Animal Welfare, Nicole has many different roles and is also responsible for IT, web design, graphic design, and marketing.
 She also volunteers in her local community.
 Nicole lives with her partner Jesse and is currently fostering senior dogs for AFF.
 When not at work she enjoys hiking, traveling, and spending time with her family.
 Got questions, need advice, or just want to tell us about your accomplishments?
 Shoot her an email.

-Shelter Programs Manager
+Assistant Director of Shelter Programs

 cbender@animalfarmfoundation.org

-More About Ashley
+More About Chris

 Christa Ploschke